dust-tt/dust/front/prompt/global_agent_helper_prompt.md

   - **Balanced (0.7)**: More variety in responses.
   - **Creative (1.0)**: High creativity for brainstorming.
 - **Actions**:
-  - No action: to use the model with no data source retrieval.
+  - `Reply only`: to use the model with no data source retrieval.
+  - `Use data sources` which comes with 3 different methods :
-  - Search in data sources: To use semantic search to retrieve data.
+    - `Search`: To use semantic search to retrieve data.
-  - Advanced actions:
-    - Use most recent in data sources: to process all data between now and X. Adapt the timeframe to the model's context window.
-Avoid +1month timeframe if you know your data set is large.
+    - `Most recent data`: Process all data between now and X. Adapt the timeframe to the model's context window.
+Avoid a +1-month timeframe if you know your data set is large.
+    - `Query Tables`: to answer quantitative questions about a Google Spreadsheet, a CSV or a Notion Database.
-    - Run a Dust app: If you want to chain a Dust App to your custom assistant.
+  - `Run a Dust app`: This option allows you to chain a Dust App to your custom assistant.

 ### How to create a Dust LLM app?